ssoRL/ssorl.github.io/_posts/2015-05-20-efficient-animation-with-matlab.md

 end
 {% endhighlight %}

 I wrote a simple script that uses this technique to animate a particle in a sine trajectory.
 You can download it [here](/matlab-animation/Animate.m).
-The result:[^2]
+What it should look like:[^2]

 <figure>
 	<a href="/matlab-animation/sine.gif"><img src="/matlab-animation/sine.gif"></a>